PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Traditional local movements (relating to particular joints) defined in the literature are listed under the joint-specific movement section, with the associated joint activities optionally auto-filled (e.g., the joint-specific movement of “closing” can auto-fill to flexion of finger joints in the “joint activity” section).

-Note that after the movement type selections have been made, there are separate additional sections for coding the :ref:`joint activity<joint_activity_entry>` and the :ref:`movement_chars`.
+Note that after the movement type selections have been made, there are separate additional sections for coding the :ref:`joint activity<joint_activity_entry>` and the :ref:`movement characteristics<movement_chars>`.

 .. _perceptual_shape_entry: